tburtchell/ziti-doc/docfx_project/ziti/overview.md

 Making something dark can be done in a few ways, but the way it's generally handled in Ziti is that services reach out and establish one or more connections to the Ziti network fabric.
 Clients coming into the fabric can then reach the service through these connections after being authenticated and authorized.

 Ziti routers, which make up the fabric, can also be dark.
-Routers locoated in private networks will usually be made dark.
+Routers located in private networks will usually be made dark.
 These routers will reach out of the private network to talk to the controller and to make connections to join the network fabric mesh.
 This allows the services and routers in your private networks to make only outbound connections, so no holes have to opened for inbound traffic.

 Services can be completely dark if they are implemented with a Ziti SDK.
 If this is not possible a Ziti tunneler or proxy can be colocated with the service.
 The service then only needs to allow connections from the local machine or network, depending on how close you colocate the proxy to the service.